What is Phadiatop? A Trusted First-Step in Allergy Screening

 Phadiatop vs Other Allergy Tests: A Comparison

 Choosing the right allergy screening approach can feel confusing.
-For a deeper explanation of how IgE markers compare, see our guide to understanding Total IgE vs Specific IgE.
 The table below compares Phadiatop with other commonly used methods:

 | Feature | Phadiatop | Skin Prick Testing | Total IgE | Specific IgE Panels |